AIMING TO DISCIPLE 144,000 INTERNATIONAL STUDENTS BY 2030

 Shamanism, Taoism and Buddhism are deeply rooted in the psyche of Chinese culture.
-This incorporates the concept of the true pathway or ‘the way.’
-Buddhism stresses the middle path or middle way- a life of modesty.
+These beliefs incorporate the concept of balance and finding the true pathway.’
+Buddhism, in particular, stresses the middle path or middle way – living a life of modesty.
 Chinese is similar in thought to Hebrew where letters represent pictures and ideas.
 Chinese religion is very reflective, philosophical and disciplined in its approach with a strong communal ethos and honour code.
-The concept of the ying-yang, chi, and Tao are strong influences and constitute useful entry-points for portraying G-d in his composite unity, his spirit and absolute, universal truth.
+The Chinese language juxtaposes letters that reflect ideas and concepts.
+Many of these seem to ally with biblical creation and flood narratives.
+The concept of the divine man in the form of the emperor is also a very early one.
+These ideas, together with others such as the ‘ying-yang, ‘chi, and Tao are strong influences and constitute useful entry-points for portraying G-d in his composite unity.
 The gospel is spreading faster in China than any other place and Chinese Christians are experiencing persecution for Yeshua’s name in countless house and underground churches.
+Nevertheless, China is a rich mission field; the blood of the martyrs is indeed the seed of the church.

 The Franks are an ancient Germanic people.
 Charlemagne was dubbed the ‘father of Europe’ and played a pivotal role in staving off the onslaught of Islam in Medieval times.